 [name of association, leave blank if individual]

-Incorporated (incorporated under the Associations Incorporation A 4CT 2009)
+Incorporated (incorporated under the Associations Incorporation Act 2009)

-Statement in support of application [Summarise reasons for the application and how your organisation will contribute to the objectives of the committee]
+Statement in support of application [Summarise reasons for the application and how your organisation will contribute to the support of the he objectives of the committee]

-,[full name of authorised representative] ,
+I, [full name of authorised representative]

 of[address]

 [occupation]

 hereby apply to become a member of the abovenamed incorporated association.
 In the event of my admission as a member, I agree to be bound by the constitution of the association for the time being in force.

 Signature of applicant Date

-l,[full name]
+I,

 a member of the association, nominate the applicant for membership of the association.

 Signature of proposer Date

-,[full name]
+I,[full name]

-a member of the association, second the nomination of the applica association. ant for membership of the
+a member of the association, second the nomination of the applicant for membership of the association.

+Signature of seconder Date